Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will slow the progress.
+- Failure to set realistic goals will impede the progress.

-- Reduce stress by learning Time Management techniques and learning how to delegate work that is not your favorite.
+- Reduce stress by implementing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals